consolelogHelloWorld/NukerBott/README.md

 # NukerBott

 A simple, open-source, free discord Nuker Bot made by Joee.
 In order to use this, you must know the basics of python, pip, and how to make a discord bot.
-This bot is written in python, and depends on the discord.py v2.0.0 or higher library.
+This bot is written in python, and depends on several libraries:

+{discord.py, json, datetime, random}

 ### Changelog:
 -=-=-=-=-=-=-